PIK-ICoNe/OpPoDyn-Website/content/en/_index.md

 <!-- Main title of the page -->
 <!-- sets the title of the section in large letters-->
-{{< blocks/cover title="OpPoDy: An Open Source Software Suite for Research on the Dynamics of Networks and Power Grids" image_anchor="top" height="med" >}}
+{{< blocks/cover title="OpPoDyn: An Open Source Software Suite for Research on the Dynamics of Networks and Power Grids" image_anchor="top" height="med" >}}

   <!-- Long title of the Project -->
   <p class="lead mt-5">
     OpPoDyn is a BMWK funded project that develops a state of the art simulation tool for networked dynamical systems and power grids using the <a href="https://julialang.org">Julia programming language</a>.
 It is built on prior work on NetworkDynamics.jl and PowerDynamics.jl:
-    While NetworkDynamics.jl provides a fast backend for solving general DAE problems defined on a graph topology using solvers from <a href=https://github.com/SciML/DifferentialEquations.jl>DifferentaialEquations.jl</a>, PowerDynamics.jl provides additional tools specifically tailored towars power grid modeling.
+    While NetworkDynamics.jl provides a fast backend for solving general DAE problems defined on a graph topology using solvers from <a href=https://github.com/SciML/DifferentialEquations.jl>DifferentialEquations.jl</a>, PowerDynamics.jl provides additional tools specifically tailored towards power grid modeling.
   </p>

   <!-- Provides the HTML Hyperlink to Github Repo -->